aautio/react-modal-image/README.md

 * Download button
 * Zoom and move the image

-You need to provide a polyfill for `Object.assign()` in your app to support old Internet Explorers.
+You need to bring your own `Object.assign()` polyfill if you use old Internet Explorers.

 ## API